As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 Roger Zelazny's novel Lord of Light is set in a world where everyone, from self-styled gods to lowly peasants, can have their consciousness transferred into a new body for a price, in a technologically-assisted version of Hindu reincarnation; the now empty old body is cremated.
 To forgo reincarnation, or be denied it, is to "die the real death".

 In Garth Nix's Old Kingdom trilogy, necromancers regularly bring back the dead, but dead generally lose all personality and sometimes their human appearance in the process.
 There are varying degrees of deadness, and once a person gets beyond a certain point, any resurrection of them will be a horrible monstrosity.
-The Abhorsen's job is to lay the walking dead to rest permanently by sending them beyond the Ninth Gate of Death.
-Stronger spirits may necessitate chasing them through the River of Death to make sure they go all the way and don't come back again later.
+The Abhorsen's job is to lay the walking dead to rest permanently by sending them beyond the Ninth Gate of Death, from which no one ever returns — even escorting them there personally, if necessary.

 He was defeated in a way that's normally ignored: despite being the only vampire on-screen to survive being staked (twice), he was humiliated and left in disgrace.